It was 26 blows to the head that ultimately killed Roxanne Louie, but bruises across her body show she endured more violence in her final hours.

 These differences reached a tragic peak Jan.
 4, 2014 when Louie was killed by Robotti during a fight while staying over at Robotti’s Penticton home.

-According to Swanson, Louie had tried to hit Robotti with the small crowbar when her brother Pier stepped in a restrained Louie.
+According to Swanson, Louie had tried to hit Robotti with the small crowbar when her brother Pier stepped in and restrained Louie.

 Robotti told a police officer that she “lost it” and that’s when she fatally attacked the 26-year-old.

-Once she died they moved her body down an embankment off a a forestry road in Naramata where it had been dumped by Robotti’s brother, nearly a week later.
+Once she died the Robotti’s moved her body down an embankment off a forestry road in Naramata where it had been dumped by Pier, nearly a week earlier.

 At the start of the trial Crown counsel said they would call 17 witnesses to testify.